Multi-Task Instruction Tuning via Data Scheduling for Low-Resource Arabic SpeechLLMs: Datasets

 \subsection{Training Datasets}

-\textbf{Phase 1: Language-centric Modal Alignment.} To anchor the multimodal latent space, we first conduct a language-centric alignment phase focused exclusively on ASR.
-While Arabic-English speech data is abundant, we curate a high-quality subset of $\approx$\textbf{10.1K hours} (comprising 5,448,405 samples) to ensure a balanced linguistic distribution and maintain computational efficiency.

-To enhance the model's acoustic robustness against real-world variability, we implement a targeted data augmentation strategy.
-We select a 100-hour representative subset and apply \textbf{speed perturbation} (factors of 0.9x and 1.1x) alongside \textbf{additive noise augmentation} using the MUSAN \cite{musan2015} and RIR \cite{ko2017rir} corpora.
-This process yields an additional $\approx800$ hours of synthetic, high-variance audio.
-During this phase, we perform full-parameter updates on the encoder and linear aligner to specialize the audio perception stack for the bilingual phonology of Arabic and English before proceeding to multi-task instruction tuning.
-See Table \ref{tab:dataset_stats} for details.
+\paragraph{Datasets for language-centric alignment.} For the model alignment experiments, we curate a high-quality ASR dataset of $\approx$\textbf{15K hours} from multiple sources, as shown in Appendix Table~\ref{tab:dataset_stats}.
+We select these sources to ensure balanced linguistic coverage while maintaining computational efficiency.
+To improve acoustic robustness under real-world variability, we apply a targeted data augmentation strategy.
+Specifically, we apply \textbf{speed perturbation} (with factors of 0.9$\times$ and 1.1$\times$), together with \textbf{additive noise augmentation} using the MUSAN \cite{musan2015} and RIR \cite{ko2017rir} corpora on a subset.
+This process yields an additional $\approx$15,000 hours of synthetic high-variance audio.
+The final dataset consists of $\approx$\textbf{27K hours}.

+\paragraph{Datasets for multi-task training.} For the multi-task learning experiments, we selected several datasets covering both generative and discriminative tasks, including ASR, summarization, emotion recognition, and dialect identification.
+Below, we briefly describe each dataset.

+\begin{itemize}[leftmargin=*,noitemsep,topsep=0pt,labelsep=.5em] \item \textbf{ASR:} Given the high-resource nature of ASR compared to downstream semantic tasks, we performed a controlled \textbf{subsampling of the ASR dataset}.
+We selected 6.44\% of the dataset curated for Phase 1. \item \textbf{Summarization:} For English, we use the standard training partitions of the Mega-SSum dataset.
+For Arabic, we use the newly developed \textbf{AraMega-SSum} dataset.
+Examples from the dataset are presented in Appendix Figure \ref{fig:ssum_eg}. \item \textbf{Emotion Recognition:} We curated publicly available Arabic affective corpora, which covers spontaneous emotional prosody. \item \textbf{Dialect Identification (DID):} We unified the ADI-17 \cite{fan2020adi17} corpus with the MSA partitions from the ADI-5 dataset, providing a robust taxonomy covering six regional variants. \end{itemize}

-\textbf{Phase 2: Multi-task Training.} Our final multi-task corpus aggregates approximately \textbf{5113} hours of speech, strategically partitioned into generative and discriminative task suites.
-To ensure training stability and optimize memory utilization, we constrained the duration of all speech instances to $t \le 180$ seconds.
+Our final multi-task dataset aggregates approximately \textbf{5,109} hours of speech.
+To ensure training stability and optimize memory utilization, we constrained the duration of all speech instances to $t \leq 180$ seconds.
+Table \ref{tab:dataset_stats}, in the Appendix, reports the statistics of the curated datasets.
+Per-task, label-wise distributions are shown in Figures \ref{fig:did_disi}--\ref{fig:emotion_train_distribution} in the Appendix.